microsoft/artifacts-credprovider/README.md

 -   `ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS`: Json that contains an array of endpoints, usernames and azure service principal information needed to authenticate to Azure Artifacts feed endponts.
 Example:
     ```javascript
-    {"endpointCredentials": [{"endpoint":"http://example.index.json", "clientId":"required", "clientCertificateSubjectName":"optional", "clientCertificateFilePath":"optional"}]}
+    {"endpointCredentials": [{"endpoint":"http://example.index.json", "clientId":"required", "clientCertificateSubjectName":"optional", "clientCertificateFilePath":"optional", "clientSecret":"optional"}]}
     ```

     - `endpoint`: Required.
 Feed url to authenticate.
     - `clientId`: Required for both Azure Managed Identites and Service Principals.
 For user assigned managed identities enter the Entra client id.
 For system assigned managed identities set the value to `system`.
     - `clientCertificateSubjectName`: Subject Name of the certificate located in the CurrentUser or LocalMachine certificate store.
 Optional field.
 Only used for service principal authentication.
     - `clientCertificateFilePath`: File path location of the certificate on the machine.
 Optional field.
 Only used by service principal authentication.
+    - `clientSecret`: Client secret used for service principal authentication.
+Optional field.
+Only used for sevice principal authentication if client certificate is not specified.
+Prefer using a certificate for improved security.

 ## Release version 1.0.0